pragyaai/ndna/_llm/FAQ.md

 The loss of persistent topological features is the clearest geometric signature of collapse -- one invisible to loss curves or scalar summaries.
 This makes persistent homology a critical tool in collapse diagnostics {% cite edelsbrunner2010computational %} {% cite amari2016information %}.

-## How does the nDNA framework mathematically formalize the difference between healthy compression and pathological flattening in latent manifolds?
+✶ **How does the nDNA framework mathematically formalize the difference between healthy compression and pathological flattening in latent manifolds?**

-Healthy compression reduces redundant variation while preserving essential semantic directions.
+➠ Healthy compression reduces redundant variation while preserving essential semantic directions.
 Pathological flattening destroys latent diversity critical for generalization and reasoning.

 Mathematically, let